Colonel Walter Douglas (1670-1739), Governor General of the Windward & Leeward Islands

 Executed ca. early 1700's

-COLONEL WALTER DOUGLAS (1670-1739) was a direct descendent of a branch of the Scottish Douglases, an ancient clan of noblemen that historian G. Harvey Johnston has called “a great and warlike family,” that “remained loyal to the crown.”
+COLONEL WALTER DOUGLAS (1670-1739) was a direct descendent of a branch of the Scottish Douglases, an ancient clan of noblemen that historian G. Harvey Johnston has called a great and warlike family that remained loyal to the crown.
 From 1711-1715 Colonel Douglas served as Captain-General and Governor-General of the British-ruled Leeward Islands, an island chain located in the West Indies, a term that came into use after the first of the voyages of Christopher Columbus, when Europeans began to employ it to differentiate the region from the East Indies of South and Southeast Asia.
 The area of the West Indies includes the islands and surrounding waters of three major archipelagoes located in the North Atlantic Ocean and Caribbean Sea: The Greater Antilles, the Lesser Antilles, and the Lucayan Archipelago.
 By the late sixteenth century, following initial colonization by Spanish and Portuguese forces, the area around the Caribbean Sea became a base of operations for French, English, and Dutch merchants and privateers, who attacked Spanish and Portuguese shipping and coastal areas, often taking refuge and refitting their ships in locales the Spanish could not conquer, including the islands of the Lesser Antilles; control of these islands had important economic consequences and wrought historically altering demographic changes following the Sugar Revolution in the mid-seventeenth century, when the English and French, after gaining a foothold there, brought in thousands of African slaves to work the fields and mills.
+By 1671 the English had gained control of a group of islands in the Lesser Antilles that became known as the British Leeward Islands, and which eventually ran north to south from the Virgin Islands to Dominica, and included Antigua, Barbuda, Montserrat, St. Kitts (St Christopher), Nevis, and Anguilla; in 1833, the British established a colony in the Lesser Antilles called the British Windward Islands, consisting of many of the islands south of Dominica, including Grenada, St. Lucia, St. Vincent, the Grenadines, Barbados, and Tobago.
+The governor of these islands was seated in Barbados until 1885, at which time Barbados became an independent colony.
+Thereafter, the governor was seated in Grenada.

 Today, the lineage and legacy of the Douglases of Baads is represented by Viscount Chilston of Boughton Malherbie in the County of Kent (England).
 The title is officially recognized as belonging to the Peerage of the United Kingdom.
 It was created in 1911 for the Conservative politician and former Home Secretary, Aretas Akers-Douglas (1851-1926), with the title deriving from Chilston Park, Akers-Douglas’ country house in Kent.
 At the same time, Akers-Douglas was named Baron Douglas of Baads in the county of Midlothian (Scotland), a title also in the Peerage of the United Kingdom.
 Akers-Douglas’ son, also named Aretas Akers-Douglas (1876-1947), became the second Viscount, as well as serving as British ambassador to Russia from 1933 to 1938.
 Both titles continue to be passed down through the male Akers-Douglas line of descent.